drorgabay/URL-Shortener-Service/README.md

 To test the application's persistence and cache reconnection capabilities:

 * **Start the Application with Redis and MongoDB Running:** This is the normal operation mode.
 * **Stop the Redis Server:** This simulates a cache failure.
-The application will log to the console that the Redis client is disconnected but will continue to run- please be aware that eventhough the service still run, i
+The application will continue to run, but it's important to note that since this application depends on both Redis and MongoDB and is running in a local development environment, to test data persistence, it's crucial to restart the Redis server after stopping it.
-* **Restart the Redis Server:** The application will automatically reconnect to Redis, demonstrating the cache reconnection capability.
+* **Restart the Redis Server:** Restart the Redis server.
+The application should automatically re-establish the connection to the Redis server and resume its full functionality, and you can see that after the reconncetion, the data was found in the remoteDB.
 This process helps demonstrate how the application manages unexpected Redis downtimes and ensures data persistence through MongoDB.
 In a production environment, a different process would be used to monitor the connection status of each database and manage recovery, without a direct dependency on local servers.

 ## API Documentation for Node.js URL Shortener Service